How to grow Winter flowering Jasmine

 Wrongly pruned Winter Flowering Jasmine

 The two images above are the same Winter flowering Jasmine, taken at the same time.
 At first glance, the full image on the left doesn't look too bad, quite a lot of flowers.
-The image on the right is a closeup, and you can see lots of branches which have been cut and are bearing no flowers.
+The closeup image on the right shows many branches that have been cut and bear no flowers.
 Almost certainly, this shrub was pruned at the wrong time.
 When a shrub is pruned directly after flowering, it has all year to make new growth and form flower buds on the new growth.
+If, like this shrub, it is pruned at the wrong time, late in the year, the act of pruning cuts of many of the flowering bearing shoots.
+In the photo has some flowers, but it would have flowered much more if every shoot carried flowers.
+When a shrub "flowers on old wood" timing is important.

 Unpruned Jasmine